Photography

 -

-The Ink: Pigment-based inks provide rich, accurate, and stable colors that resist fading for much longer than dye-based inks.
+The ink: Pigment-based inks provide rich, accurate, and stable colors that resist fading for much longer than dye-based inks.

 -

-The Paper: To ensure the colors remain vibrant and true over time, it's crucial to use high-quality paper designed for archival printing.
+The paper: To ensure the colors remain vibrant and true over time, it's crucial to use high-quality paper designed for archival printing.
 We offer a range of premium, acid-free papers to complement your prints, enhancing both their visual appeal and their lifespan.

 While our archival prints are designed to last, the key to ensuring they stand the test of time lies in how you store or display them.
 Here are a few simple tips to maximize their longevity:

-- Avoid Direct Light: Exposure to both natural sunlight and artificial indoor lighting can fade photographs over time.
+- Avoid direct light: Exposure to both natural sunlight and artificial indoor lighting can fade photographs over time.
 Keep prints out of direct light, or display them in low-light areas.

-- Control Humidity and Temperature: High humidity and drastic temperature fluctuations can damage prints, so it's best to store them in a cool, dry place.
+- Control humidity and temperature: High humidity and drastic temperature fluctuations can damage prints, so it's best to store them in a cool, dry place.

-- Use UV-Blocking Glass: When framing, opt for glass with ultraviolet protection to shield your prints from harmful rays that can accelerate fading.
+- Use UV-blocking glass: When framing, opt for glass with ultraviolet protection to shield your prints from harmful rays that can accelerate fading.

 These simple measures can help your archival prints last well over 100 years, making them perfect for high-end art collections or family heirlooms you'd like to pass down through generations.